Summer Science Symposium

 - Students are responsible for submitting their design to the print shop, and for picking the completed poster up from the print shop.

-The image prize is awarded for the best visualization of summer student research work.
+The Insight image prizes are awarded for the best visualization of summer student research work.
 The entries will be judged by a committee of faculty across disciplines.
-Images may include photographs, illustrations, data plots, or other scientific imaging.
-Entries require:
+There are two categories: PICTURE and DATA VISUALIZATION.
+Pictures may include photographs, illustrations, pictorial diagrams, or similar.
+Data visualization may include plots, charts, network diagrams or similar.
+All entries must be original work produced by the student.

 - an image